unixorn/tumult.plugin.zsh/README.md

 * [Platypus](https://github.com/sveinbjornt/Platypus) - allows you to wrap a script inside a Mac GUI wrapper.
 * [awesome-osx-command-line](https://github.com/herrbischoff/awesome-osx-command-line) documents many ways to manipulate macOS settings and applications from the command line
+* [sekey](https://github.com/ntrippar/sekey) - Allows you to use Touch ID / Secure Enclave for SSH Authentication.

 ## Installation